UCL-ARC/mkdocs-dsh-docs/docs/3-DSH_Cluster.md

 Below are some example command templates that could be run from a DSH Desktop terminal application (such as GitBash or PuTTY).

-This template will copy a data file (preferably a single compressed file) from somewhere on your DSH Desktop machine to a specified location on the remote machine inside the DSH HPC (login node, etc):
+This template will copy a data file (preferably a single compressed file) from somewhere on your DSH Desktop machine to a specified location on the remote machine inside the DSH Research Compute environment (login node, etc):
 ```
 scp <local_data_file_path> <DSH_userid>@<DSH_system_name>:<remote_path>/
 # Example: scp mylocalfile.txt mydshuserid@dsh-sge2log01:~/myremotepath/